scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

         board.make_move([6, 3], [2, 4])
       end

-      it 'should return false' do
+      it 'should return true' do
         expect(board.checkmate?(:black)).to be_true
       end
     end